kodecocodes/i9t/multitasking/multitasking.markdown

 ## Where to go from here?

-In this chapter, you learned about basics of multitasking, which will completely change the way users interact with their iPads.
+This chapter only touched on the basics of multitasking – it's up to developers like you to help chart the course for accepted multitasking design patterns of the future.
 To help you along the journey to multitasking, here are some resources you can bookmark for future reference:

 * [Adopting Multitasking Enhancements on iPad- http://apple.co/1MdssbK](https://developer.apple.com/library/prerelease/ios/documentation/WindowsViews/Conceptual/AdoptingMultitaskingOniPad/index.html)
 * [Getting Started with Multitasking on iPad in iOS 9 (Session 205) - http://apple.co/1ItxCtH](https://developer.apple.com/videos/wwdc/2015/?id=205)